microsoft/TextWorld/README.md

     enables the game states viewer (available for generated games only).
     To activate it, use the `--html-render` option when running the `tw-play` script, and the current state of the game will be displayed in your browser.

-    In order to use the `take_screenshot` or `visualize` functions in `textworld.render`, you'll need to install either the [Chrome](https://sites.google.com/a/chromium.org/chromedriver/) or [Firefox](https://github.com/mozilla/geckodriver) webdriver (depending on whichever
-    browser you have installed).

 ## Usage